 The Henle Library is one of my favorite sheet music reading apps.
-Unfortunately, if it’s not fully translated into English.

 The best sheet music apps for iPad, Android and Windows tablets

-Last updated on September 24, 2024
+Last updated on June 26, 2026

 If you’re on Android or Windows, you’ll probably want to turn to MobileSheets, which has little competition on either platform.
 On the other hand, if you have an iPad, the options are numerous and the choice much more difficult.
 Don’t worry though, the apps presented here are all very capable and mature, and there’s no such thing as a bad choice!